 - Your meals are served in the guest house where your room is located.
 The staff eats here.
 The students have their own dining hall.

-- The new seminary classroom is ready for the roof and should be completed by March 1
+- The new seminary classroom is completed and being used.

 - There is an internet center just dedicated on campus, which is fairly reliable.